solana-foundation/developer-content/content/guides/dapps/journal.md

 In the above code, you should notice that it is very similar to creating a journal entry but there are a couple key differences.
-Since `update_journal_entry` is editing an already existing PDA, we do not need to `init`.
-However, the data being passed to the instruction could be different, we'll need to use the `realloc` constraint to reallocate the space for the account.
+Since `update_journal_entry` is editing an already existing PDA, we do not need to initialize it.
+However, the message being passed to the instruction handler could have a different space size required to store it (i.e. the `message` could be shorter or longer), so we will need to use a few specific `realloc` constraints to reallocate the space for the account on-chain:

-- `realloc` - sets the new space required.
+- `realloc` - sets the new space required
 - `realloc::payer` - defines the account that will either pay or be refunded based on the newly required lamports
 - `realloc::zero` - defines that the account may be updated multiple times when set to `true`

-The `seeds` and `bump` contraints are needed to be able to find the specific PDA we want to update.
+The `seeds` and `bump` constraints are still needed to be able to find the specific PDA we want to update.

+The `mut` constraints allows us to mutate/change the data within the account.
+Because how the Solana blockchain handles reading from accounts and writing to accounts differently, we must explicitly define which accounts will be mutable so the Solana runtime can correctly process them.

-### Delete a Journal Entry
+### Delete a journal entry

-Lastly, we'll add a `delete_journal_entry` instruction with a context that has a `DeleteEntry` type.
+Lastly, we will add a `delete_journal_entry` instruction handler with a context that has a `DeleteEntry` type.

-To do this, we'll simply need to close the account for the specified journal entry.
+To do this, we will simply need to close the account for the specified journal entry.

 ```rust